PwnerHarry/MTA/README.md

 ```
 @inproceedings{zhao2020meta,
-title={META-Learning State-based Eligibility Traces for More Sample-Efficient Policy Evaluation},
+title={META: State-based Eligibility Traces for More Sample-Efficient Policy Evaluation},
 author={Zhao, Mingde and Luan, Sitao and Porada, Ian and Chang, Xiao-Wen and Precup, Doina},
 booktitle = {International Conference on Autonomous Agents and Multi-Agent Systems (AAMAS)},
 year = {2020},